🍷

 Key Facts

-• Operates eight wineries across Spain: CVNE and Imperial (DOCa Rioja), Viña Real (DOCa Rioja), Viñedos del Contino (DOCa Rioja), Roger Goulart (Cava, joined 2017), Virgen del Galir (Valdeorras), Bela (Ribera del Duero), and La Val (Rías Baixas, joined 2023)
+• Operates multiple wineries across Spain: CVNE and Viña Real (DOCa Rioja), Contino single-vineyard estate (DOCa Rioja, established 1973), Roger Goulart (Cava, joined 2017), Virgen del Galir (Valdeorras, joined 2018), Bela (Ribera del Duero, joined 2019), and La Val (Rías Baixas, joined 2023)

-📜History & Origin
+📜History and Origin

 • The 'Cune' name arose from an early misspelling of 'CVNE' that confused the V with a U, and the error became permanent

-• CVNE's Monopole programme demonstrates the serious aging potential of white Rioja made from Viura under biological and oxidative influence
+• Monopole programme demonstrates the serious aging potential of white Rioja made from Viura under biological and oxidative influence

 Thanks for reading.
 No ads on the app.Open the Wine with Seth App →

-🛢️Winemaking Philosophy & Key Wines
+🛢️Winemaking Philosophy and Key Wines

 WINE WITH SETH APP